AriFordsham/GHCWiki/adding-new-primitive-operations.md

-I should warn the reader that I, in writing this piece, am a rank amateur in many of the involved issues, including working with the GHC compiler, darcs, and trac.
+I should warn the reader that I, in writing this piece, am a rank amateur in many of the involved issues, including working with the GHC compiler, git, and gitlab.
 Hence, I will often digress in various directions, reflecting that this is a learning experience for me.

 ## Why do I want to add new primitive operations to GHC Haskell?